Understand How the Commercial Space Works

 The Mentality of Residential vs. Commercial - LONG HOURS

 While in residential real estate, you can routinely expect to work many evenings and weekends because that’s when clients are usually the most available to see properties, in CRE the majority of transactions are done Monday through Friday during normal working hours.
 Market research, education, client communication and networking add to the 40 hour work week.
 A new Commercial Agent can expect to work a minimum of 60 hours a week for the first 3-5 years and most successful agents keep up this pace for decades.
-Education and Market Knowledge are critical
+Education and Market Knowledge are critical.

 LIABILITY